Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Hedorah is a notable monster because, like Godzilla, he is representative of a world problem.

 Hedorah is derived from the Japanese word for sludge and was representative of the growing pollution facing Japan and the world.
-He wreaks havoc on Japan, killing people, destroying buildings, and feeding on toxic waste and gas emissions before eventually being killed by Godzilla.
+He wreaks havoc on Japan, killing people, destroying buildings, and feeding on toxic waste and gas emissions before being killed by Godzilla.

 He first appears in Godzilla vs. Hedorah in 1971 and again in Godzilla: Final Wars in 2004.